By its own admission, Foothill’s girls basketball team was less than razor sharp on offense Saturday.

 But the Falcons’ aggressive defense gave Arbor View fits.

-The Aggies (3-1), who can burn teams with their athletic ability and perimeter shooting, managed only 11 field goals — four in the fourth quarter — and trailed 42-23 with less than six minutes remaining before a 9-0 run trimmed the deficit to 42-32.
+The Aggies (3-1), who can burn teams with their athletic ability and perimeter shooting, managed just 11 field goals — four in the fourth quarter — and trailed 42-23 with less than six minutes to play before a 9-0 run cut the deficit to 42-32.

 Arbor View, though, got no closer.